helpbuttons/hb-docs/docs/English/architecture.md

   description: string,
   buttonsTemplate: {}, //array of objects, each type has an int, a name and a color associated.
 Default are offer (green), need (red).
   //data for GIS
-  showButtons : string, //enum {area, point} show buttons by area not showing exact position on map
+  showButtons : string, //enum {area, point} show Helpbuttons by area not showing exact position on map
   place: string,
   geoPlace: {},
   radius: string,